-That’s all you really need to know as far picking up new games go.
+That’s all you really need to know as far as picking up new games goes.
 Most players default to just using Steam and having other launchers installed to supplement that library, but it really just depends on what you value and what games you’re looking to play.

 But Here’s What You Can Play Right Now

 So, we’ve gone through everything you would need for a standard gaming setup, but you may not have that right now if you’re reading this.
 Fortunately, there are plenty of games you can play even if you don’t have a “gaming” PC or laptop.

 Most notably, most PCs can run games with a 2D art style, and there are some great titles of this creed.
 Platformers like Hollow Knight and Celeste, top-down games such as Don’t Starve and Enter the Gungeon, and strategy games like Into the Breach and Wargroove are all simple games that still deliver on some quality gameplay.

 And some of the most popular games in the world right now have been optimized to run on lower-spec systems.
 Games like Minecraft, Valorant, League of Legends, Fortnite, and Roblox, despite their more complicated nature than the 2D games, can still run decently on weaker computers—as long as you’re okay with lower graphical settings and some frame rate stuttering.